-Debriefing Team at the reception center.
-A law
+Team at the reception center.
+A law enforcement/emergency

-Dissemination of Information:

-The Superintendent of Schools should assign, in advance, a staff member as the liaison/information specialist to work with the parents/spouses during a crisis.
+Dissemination of The Superintendent of Schools should assign, in advance, parents/spouses during a crisis.
 The individual assigned this duty must assume responsibility for arranging the details and providing accurate, up-to-date information regarding the incident.